epinio/docs/docs/references/authorization.md

 ### Configuration

-These actions will enable operations on the Configuration commands and resources.
-Be aware that to bind a configuration you will still need the `app_write` permission.
+These actions enable operations on Configuration commands and resources.
+Be aware that to bind a configuration you still need the `app_write` permission as well.

 | Action ID           | Description